 One nutrient in particular concerns me.
 And surprisingly, it may not be one you hear much about.

 Yet the number of Americans – and many middle aged and above – potentially not getting enough of this nutrient is high.
-Some experts believe it may be as high as 80 percent!
+Some experts believe it may be as high as 80%!

 That’s a pretty staggering number.

-And here’s one of the biggest problems about this nutrient… very little of it actually resides in your blood, so there’s no accurate blood test for measuring levels.
+And here’s one of the biggest problems about this nutrient… very little of it actually resides in your bloodstream.

 Why You Don’t Ever Want to Be Short on Magnesium